 Chrome also provides an incognito mode.
 In this mode, you can comfortably surf the internet as usual.
 However, no browsing history is created and no cookies are saved.

-Despite the many security functions, Chrome also has a decisive disadvantage.
-Users have to log in with their Google account to use Chrome.
-This way, Google can collect a lot of personal data.
+Despite the many security features, Chrome also has a decisive disadvantage. users must log in with their Google account to use Chrome.
+This way, Google can collect vast amounts of personal data.

 Apple's own browser Safari is very popular with Mac users and is used by most Apple users for surfing.
 Measured by the number of active users, Safari is the second most popular browser worldwide after Chrome (the mobile market share being significantly higher than desktop market share).